In fall semester 2014, the center plans two events:

 The symposium will be on the California Constitution and will include a panel on individual rights, focusing on the California Constitution’s unique provisions on religion and privacy; a panel on water rights under the California Constitution; and two panels on the relationship between the state and local governments under the California Constitution, with one panel focusing on revenue and finance issues, in general, and post-redevelopment issues, in particular, and with one panel looking at the general powers of cities and focusing on the difference between general law and charter cities and on the current trend to limit the powers of both general law and charter cities.

-The California Supreme Court Conference
+2008 Supreme Court of California Conference

 Berkeley Law held the first conference on the California Supreme Court in September 2008.
 At the inaugural conference, a majority of the Supreme Court of California justices participated: Chief Justice Ronald M. George, and Associate Justices Marvin R. Baxter, Kathryn M. Werdegar, Ming W. Chin, and Carol A. Corrigan.
 The Court’s justices moderated a series of panel discussions, examining issues involving the Court’s 2007-08 term, the death penalty, private judging, and access to justice in family court.

 Traditionally, a salon was a reception event in an elegant setting for a gathering of literary, artistic and political figures.
 The center presents an occasional series of modern salon events where an assembly of notable leaders in law, politics, and public policy gather for discussion.
-The next salon is scheduled for spring 2013.